psget/psget/Readme.md

 1. Support for other than PSM1 types of modules
 2. Support for modules with more than one file with NuGet packages
-3. Support for NuGet repositories
-4. Support for versions of the modules
+3. Support for versions of the modules
-5. Git/Hg/Svn sourcesgit
+4. Git/Hg/Svn sourcesgit

 Resources
 =========